tangerinemarigold/IThinkHowYouWinThisWholeThingIsToNotLoseYourMind_ImFineIThinkYoureFineJasonLostHisMindSoWasItWorthIt/README.md

 dont worry about me -- some very interesting new projects at work today/this week. very busy but it's fun and fulfilling. we have a huge like extremely huge wgs/rna seq project that im on. ive never seen so much data

+whats the story behind chordjs, what were you doing at May 17, 2017 @ 9:44pm at night!!
+Where were you, what were you doing lol